Abdelrhman-Hosny/cs-obsidian-notes/DDIA - Replication.md

 #### Write-ahead log (WAL) shipping

 The log is an append only sequence of bytes that can be used to create a replica on another node.

+Disadvantage of WAL is that it includes very low level details that it is often coupled to a storage engine.

+If a db changes storage format, it might not even work with the same database

+This might cause a problem.

+If we want to update a single leader multiple follower system

+We could update followers and use WAL to restore the data.

+But if the follower changes db version or the db, WAL could be invalid.

+So there would have to be some downtime during update.